SY20-21 Empowerment Zone High School Science Teacher (specialty TBD)

 - Bachelor’s degree required

-If you meet some of the qualifications above, we encourage you to apply or reach out for more information.
+If you meet some of the qualifications above, we encourage you to apply or to reach out for more information.
 We know that historically marginalized groups – including people of color, women, people from working class backgrounds, and people who identify as LGBTQ – are less likely to apply unless and until they meet every requirement for a job.
-Therefore, we strongly encourage applications from educators with these identities or who are members of other marginalized communities.
+Therefore, we strongly encourage applications from people with these identities or who are members of other marginalized communities.

 We encourage you to reach out to SEZP@springfieldempowerment.org if you have questions about the role or your qualifications.
 We are happy to help you feel ready to apply!